alexmansfield/instagram-api-tools/README.md

-# instagram-api-tools
+# Instagram API Tools
-A WordPress plugin for interacting with the Instagram API
+A WordPress plugin for interacting with the Instagram API.